Before & After - Living & Dining Room Projects

-Today I want to share a living and dining room project that has me dreaming of warm, sunny days on this cold day in Maryland!
-My clients, Leslie & John, love the beach and and desired a coastal feeling for their living and dining rooms — without creating beach-themed spaces.
+Today I want to share a living and dining room project that has me dreaming of warm, summer sunshine on this cold Maryland day!
+My clients, Leslie & John, love the beach and desired a coastal feeling for their living and dining rooms — without creating kitschy, themed spaces.

-The couple, with two young girls, wanted a living room where they could read, entertain friends with drinks and spend time with the girls playing games.
-The space had to be both kid-friendly and grown up and not too fussy.
-We gladly accepted this challenge to help our clients' aspirations come true.
+The couple, who have two young girls, wanted a living room where they could read, entertain friends and spend time playing games with their girls.
+The space had to be both kid-friendly and grown up, but not too fussy or unapproachable.
+We gladly accepted this challenge to help our clients' aspirations come true!

-Located in the burbs of Howard County, their house isn’t exactly near the beach, but we loved working with them to bring that feeling to their home so they could experience a relaxed vibe all year long!
+Located in the ‘burbs of Howard County and not exactly near the beach, we loved working with them to help bring that feeling into their home so they could experience a relaxed beach vibe all year long!